Name as it appears on the ballot: Matt Calabria

 1. In your view, what are the three most pressing issues facing Wake County?
 If elected, what will you do to address these issues?

 3. The county is by most accounts prospering and growing.
-What do you think Wake County has done effectively?
+What do you think Wake County has done effectively in recent years?
 What policies would you like to see put in place to ensure growth going forward?

 Wake County is one of the most prosperous communities in the country.
 Our nationally ranked schools, innovative businesses, and world-renowned universities recruit talent and create thousands of new jobs every year.
 My colleagues and I have worked hard to expand support for Wake Tech, enabling them to open new campuses and teach more classes to more students.
 We have also supported a record expansion of flights to and from RDU.
 One of my platform issues in 2014 was to lower the business-size thresholds through which companies can qualify for economic incentives; we got that done, meaning that we are now helping leading-edge small businesses in the area become homegrown success stories rather than leaving them to move to Silicon Valley or somewhere else that will better support them.